 Establishing the MBNZT

 Jacqui’s interest in butterflies remains strong.
-Her role with the Monarch Butterfly New Zealand Trust (MBNZT) began in 2005.
+Her role with the Moths and Butterflies of New Zealand Trust (MBNZT) began in 2005.
 The MBNZT was initially formed as a local action group.
 Tauranga Bay (now also known as Butterfly Bay), near Kaeo, Northland, is an overwintering site for monarchs.
 When a developer proposed to build a luxury resort there, the MBNZT was established, and it commissioned a report on ecological issues relating to development at Butterfly Bay.
 For various reasons, the proposed development did not go ahead, so the monarchs’ winter habitat remains intact.

 Although the MBNZT started out as a local group taking action on a local issue, it has now become a national organisation.
 In 2007, the members of the MBNZT elected to change its objectives to now address the needs of all endemic and native butterflies and moths.
 The MBNZT has over 600 members throughout the country and overseas.
 It holds conferences, stages exhibitions and creates public awareness about butterflies.
-It promotes citizen involvement in science through participation in their monarch tagging project and in walking transects.
+It promotes citizen involvement in science through participation in their monarch tagging project (since 2022 this is no longer being run) and in walking transects.
 Jacqui serves as the MBNZT’s secretary.

 And, to think, this all began many years ago with a child’s letter to the editor.